 “Music gives soul to the universe, wings to the mind, flight to the imagination”. - Plato

 Johnny Saffire aka Haji Hollyrock began his music career in Beaumont, Texas over 30 years ago, writing his own songs and playing music professionally by the time he was 17 years old.
-After high school, Saffire moved to Austin, Texas, where he spent the next four years cutting his chops in Austin’s early 80’s punk rock music scene playing punk power pop with his band “Human Drama” in now legendary clubs like Raul’s, Club Foot and the Continental Club.
-After leaving Austin, Saffire moved to San Francisco where he joined forces with the notorious Alin Black in “Our Lady of Pain” while playing simultaneously in “A3I” a punk band that included former members of San Francisco bad boys “Bad Posture” and one time Flipper front man Will Shatter.
-Shortly after exiting “A3I” and following the Pain’s demise, Johnny spent the next year playing in Joe Mama a rock-rap band of gypsies known for its funky vibe and groovy rock riffs.
-Next, Saffire rejoined Alin Black to form the scandalous SF Dogs, a glam-slam rock outfit with an unhealthy penchant for wine, women and song, more women, more wine and more song.
-After the Dogs disbanded, Johnny once again recruited drummer B.O.B (Shiva Dancing, Joe Mama and SF Dogs to form the “Merchants of Chaos”, a rock rap metal monster that spewed political conspiracy theories ten years before they were news.
+After high school, he moved to Austin, Texas, where he became known as Haji and spent the next four years cutting his chops in Austin’s early 80’s punk rock music scene playing punk power pop with his band “Human Drama” in now legendary clubs like Raul’s, Club Foot and the Continental Club.
+After leaving Austin, he moved to San Francisco where he joined forces with the notorious Alin Black in “Our Lady of Pain” while playing simultaneously in “A3I” a punk band that included former members of San Francisco bad boys “Bad Posture” and one time Flipper front man Will Shatter.
+Shortly after exiting “A3I” and following the Pain’s demise, he spent the next year playing in Joe Mama a rock-rap band of gypsies known for its funky vibe and groovy rock riffs.
+Next, and now known as Haji Hollyrock, he rejoined Alin Black to form the scandalous SF Dogs, a glam-slam rock outfit with an unhealthy penchant for wine, women and song, more wine, more women and more song.
+After the Dogs disbanded, he once again recruited drummer B.O.B (Shiva Dancing, Joe Mama and SF Dogs to form the “Merchants of Chaos”, a rock rap metal monster that spewed political conspiracy theories ten years before they were news.
 M.O.C. became “The Kill” after rap renegade Brad left and Jax joined the band.
-After”The Kill” disbanded Saffire did a short stint with “The Lipstick Killers”, another glam slam outfit that included guitarist and front man Dirty Al Duncan who toured briefly with "The Johnny Thunder’s Band” (New York Dolls) in the mid to late 80’s Saffire then took a much-needed break from music to write his first novel the “Lipstick Killerz” under the pseudonym Dez Del Rio.
-Soon thereafter, Saffire was recruited by Hollywood’s “Middle Finger Mob” for a one-off gig opening for Hollywood’s Pretty Boy Floyd and Sweden’s Crash Diet at the Key Club in Hollywood.
-After MFM disbanded, Saffire began work on his second book however, when a casual invitation to jam evolved into an exciting new music project “Love Lyzardz” featuring Reign Diamonds was born.
+After”The Kill” disbanded Saffire did a short stint with “The Lipstick Killers”, another glam slam outfit that included guitarist and front man Dirty Al Duncan who toured briefly with "The Johnny Thunder’s Band” (New York Dolls) in the mid to late 80’s.
+Around 2003 Haji took a much-needed break from music to write his first novel the “Lipstick Killerz” under the pseudonym Dez Del Rio.
+Soon after his novel was completed and released he was recruited by Hollywood’s “Middle Finger Mob” for a one-off gig opening for Hollywood’s Pretty Boy Floyd and Sweden’s Crash Diet at the Key Club in Hollywood.
+After M.F.M. disbanded, he began work on his second book however, when a casual invitation to jam evolved into an exciting new music project his new persona Johnny Saffire and the “Love Lyzardz” featuring Reign Diamonds was born.

 Reign grew up in a small sleepy town in the suburbs of New Jersey.
 It’s the kind of place people don’t dream of becoming musicians, much less models or rock stars.
 In spite of her subdued surroundings, Reign began taking piano lessons when she was five years old however, finding herself more attracted to stringed instruments and the soulful lyrical sounds they produced.
 She began studying and playing violin in school when she was 8 years old and later took private lessons with Mary Babiarz a professional violinist and member of the New Jersey Symphony, throughout middle school.
 Reign played violin in the school orchestra until she graduated high school then studied Baroque music her senior year at Mills College in Oakland, CA. After graduating from Mills, Reign moved in with her family in San Francisco where she studied jazz and blues violin with Michelle Walther an active performer; having performed with symphony orchestras, Ian Anderson (Jethro Tull) Gloria Estefan, Tangonero and many more.
 Reign was encouraged to take singing lessons when her sister Lizzy (an active recording artist and performer) heard her singing in their apartment one day, so began taking voice lesson with her sister’s former teacher Richard Jennings.
 Sometime later, Reign began seeking out other musicians to work with.
 One night after work during a conversation about music, a casual invitation to jam was extended by Johnny Saffire aka Haji Hollyrock a professional guitarist and local legend on the San Francisco music scene.
 Out of their collaboration, the “Love Lyzardz” was born.
 Reign, a trained classical violinist, overtime, has been able to add elements of country, rock, blues, and jazz to her playing, further enriching her own personal style.